rackerlabs/support-how-to/content/cloud-servers/start-a-console-session.md

 - Click the Options button to open the XVP Viewer Options dialog box, in which you can modify certain display and interface options.

-- Click the Clipboard button to open the XVP Viewer Clipboard dialog box, which provides a convenient location to copy and paste lines of text.

 - Select the Ctrl or Alt check boxes while choosing an F key from the Fx list to emulate the corresponding keyboard functions in the Console.